NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Chi-squared Test
 ................

-Statistical hypothesis test of independence for categorical data [4]_.
+The chi-squared test is a statistical hypothesis test of independence for categorical data [4]_.
 Test statistic is a sum of terms calculated for each category.
 The value of the term for a single category is equal to the squared difference between expected (reference) frequency and observed (analysis) frequency divided by expected (reference) frequency [4]_.
-In other words, it is relative change of frequency for a category (squared).This makes it sensitive to all changes in the distribution, specifically to the ones in low-frequency categories, as the expected frequency is in the denominator.
+In other words, it is the relative change of frequency for a category (squared).This makes it sensitive to all changes in the distribution, specifically to the ones in low-frequency categories, as the expected frequency is in the denominator.
 It is therefore not recommended for categorical variables with many low-frequency classes or high cardinality (large number of distinct values) unless the sample size is really large.
 Otherwise, in both cases false-positive alarms are expected.
 Additionally, the statistic is non-negative and not limited - this makes it sometimes difficult to interpret.
-Still it is a common choice amongst practitioners as it provides pvalue together with the statistic that helps to better evaluate its result.
+Still it is a common choice amongst practitioners as it provides p-value together with the statistic that helps to better evaluate its result.

+Below is a visualization of the chi-squared statistic for a categorical variable with two categories, a and b.
+The red bars represent the difference between the observed and expected frequencies.
+As mentioned above, in the chi-squared statistic formula, the difference is squared and divided by the expected frequency and the resulting value is then summed over all categories.

 .. image:: ../_static/how-it-works-chi2.svg
     :width: 1400pt